KingHrothgar01/cf-micro-service-architecture/README.md

 #### Cloud

-PWS market place offers a Redis services
+PWS market place offers a Redis services for free